Māori language: Official status

-New Zealand has two de jure official languages: Māori and New Zealand Sign Language, whereas English acts as a de facto official language.
+New Zealand has three official languages; New Zealand Sign Language, te reo Māori, and English.
 Te reo Māori gained its official status with the passing of the Māori Language Act 1987.

 Most government departments and agencies have bilingual names—for example, the Department of Internal Affairs is alternatively Te Tari Taiwhenua—and places such as local government offices and public libraries display bilingual signs and use bilingual stationery; some government services now even use the Māori version solely as the official name.
 Personal dealings with government agencies may be conducted in Māori, but in practice, this almost always requires interpreters, restricting its everyday use to the limited geographical areas of high Māori fluency, and to more formal occasions, such as during public consultation.
 An interpreter is on hand at sessions of the New Zealand Parliament for instances when a member wishes to speak in Māori.
 Māori may be spoken in judicial proceedings, but any party wishing to do so must notify the court in advance to ensure an interpreter is available.
 Failure to notify in advance does not preclude the party speaking in Māori, but the court must be adjourned until an interpreter is available and the party may be held liable for the costs of the delay.

 A 1994 ruling by the Judicial Committee of the Privy Council (then New Zealand's highest court) held the Government responsible under the Treaty of Waitangi (1840) for the preservation of the language.
 Accordingly, since March 2004, the state has funded Māori Television, broadcast partly in Māori.
 On 28 March 2008, Māori Television launched its second channel, Te Reo, broadcast entirely in the Māori language, with no advertising or subtitles.
 The first Māori TV channel, Aotearoa Television Network (ATN) was available to viewers in the Auckland region from 1996 but lasted for only one year.

 In 2008, Land Information New Zealand published the first list of official place names with macrons.
 Previous place name lists were derived from computer systems (usually mapping and geographic information systems) that could not handle macrons.